-The pub is a collaboration between the original pizza truck operators and the owners of nearby restaurants Switch and Fez.
-The pub occupies a space in the ground floor of the Artisan Lofts building, right across Central Avenue from the McDowell / Central light rail station and the Burton Barr Central Library.
-A helical bike rack matching the building’s exterior look supports another transportation option.
-There are two long and high communal tables near the front, a wraparound bar by the kitchen, and traditional tables and a few spacious booths toward the back.
+The rebooted pub occupies a space in the ground floor of the Artisan Lofts residential building, a short walk along Central Avenue from the McDowell / Central light rail station and across the street from the main library.
+A helical bike rack matching the building’s exterior decor is found right outside the restaurant’s front door.
+Inside, there are long, high communal tables near the front, a wraparound bar by the kitchen, and traditional tables and a few spacious booths toward the back.
 There’s also some outdoor seating on a patio facing Central Avenue.

-Appetizers are as much pub fare and pizzeria favorites.
-Spud fingers are essentially roasted fingerling potatoes with a dill ranch dressing for dipping.
+Appetizers are a mix of pub and pizzeria influences.
+Spud fingers are essentially oven fries with a dill ranch dressing for dipping.
 A more indulgent variation is the Drewpy Fries, a poutine-like dish of the same potatoes covered in layers of cheese sauce, prosciutto, bacon, and scallions.
 Pesto hummus is exactly as it sounds — a successful combination of the Italian-influenced basil spread and a creamy Middle Eastern favorite with pizza bread for dipping.
 A serving of two large, tender meatballs in marinara sauce is more traditional pizzeria fare.

 Unlike several pizzerias located nearby in Phoenix’s downtown core, Pizza People isn’t VPN-certified, and it doesn’t claim to be.
 That means stone tray ovens rather than wood-fired ones.
 The result is a more even crust with less differentiation between the core and the cornichon, or edge, than one might encounter a mile to the south.
 It also means a broad array of toppings that combine in ways not envisioned in Neapolitan pizza tradition.
-As long as one doesn’t expect rigid adherence to tradition, it’s easy to enjoy Pizza People’s 10” pies on their own terms.
+As long as one doesn’t expect strict orthodoxy, it’s easy to enjoy Pizza People’s pies on their own terms.